And the Lights Went Out – Measuring the Economic Situation in Eastern Ukraine

 Table 1.
 Change in nighttime light intensity across time for selected cities in Ukraine

-Slide1Notes: The numbers in the table are ratios of light intensity, comparing a given point in time to March 15, 2014.
+Notes: The numbers in the table are ratios of light intensity, comparing a given point in time to March 15, 2014.
 Hence, number 1 suggests no change, numbers above 1 suggest improvements, and numbers below 1 suggest decreases in economic activity.

 The situation is clearly different in Donetsk and Luhansk, the two major occupied towns.
 Nighttime light intensity in Donetsk is about half of the level it was before the outbreak of violence in the East of Ukraine.
 Luhansk fares even worse – light intensity as measured in March 2015 and 2016 is roughly a third of the initial level (Table 1).

 Ilovaisk and Debaltseve, two cities where major battles took place and which are now under control of the so-called DNR/LNR, clearly have suffered a lot and are still far from recovering.
 Illovaisk is at about a third of its original level of light intensity, while Debaltseve is at less than a tenth (!) of the level in 2014.
-It is thus clear that economic recovery in these areas takes a long time, and that this is also true for the government controlled areas.
-This is illustrated by the fact that cities such as Sloviansk and to a lesser extent Kramatorsk are also still far away from their pre-conflict level of light intensity.
+It is thus clear that economic recovery in these areas takes a long time, and that this is also true for the government-controlled areas.
+This is illustrated by the fact that cities such as Sloviansk and to a lesser extent, Kramatorsk are also still far away from their pre-conflict level of light intensity.

 Conclusion

 The above analysis of changes in nighttime light intensity data leads to two important conclusions.
 First, the impact of the war in Eastern Ukraine on the level of economic activity in the area is sizeable and varies considerably across towns.
 Levels of nighttime light intensity are at 30 to 50% of their pre-war level in the big cities and at only a tenth of their pre-war level in some smaller cities.
-Using the Henderson et al. (2012) one to one ratio of changes in nighttime light intensity and economic development, this suggest the economic activity in the Donbas region has similarly dropped in economic terms to 30 to 50% of the pre-war level for the big cities and to only a tenth of the pre-war level for some smaller cities.
+Using the Henderson et al. (2012) one-to-one ratio of changes in nighttime light intensity and economic development, this suggests the economic activity in the Donbas region has similarly dropped in economic terms to 30 to 50% of the pre-war level for the big cities and to only a tenth of the pre-war level for some smaller cities.
 [3]

 Second, there has been no sign of economic recovery in the region since the Minsk I and II agreements.
 Even though military activity in the Donbas region has decreased compared to the period April 2014-February 2015, the economy – at least as measured by the intensity of lights – has not been improving and the economic situation of the Donbas population remains very far from what it used to be before the war.